The Victorian family home of Gustav Holst

 Hilary Simpson, Chair.
-Hilary lives in Pittville, a few minutes away from the Museum.
-She was Chair at Friends of The Wilson (2014-18), and has been a committee member at Cheltenham Arts Council and a Trustee of Friends of Pittville.
-She is currently Secretary at Pittville History Works and the Pittville Pump Room Revival campaign, and represents the heritage sector on Cheltenham Borough Council’s Culture Board.
+Hilary was Chair of Friends of The Wilson and has been a committee member at Cheltenham Arts Council and a Trustee of Friends of Pittville.
+She was also Secretary at Pittville History Works and represented the heritage sector on Cheltenham Borough Council’s Culture Board.

-Sarah Staniforth, Collections.
+Sarah Staniforth, Collections and Building.
 Sarah worked for the National Trust in a number of roles in the Conservation and Historic Properties Departments.
-She is currently a Trustee of the Science Museum Group, English Heritage, Landmark Trust and Pilgrim Trust.
+She is currently a Trustee of the Science Museum Group and the Blenheim Palace Heritage Foundation.
 Her interests include conservation and the historic environment.

 John Wright, Music.
 John is a professional musician, with a background in teaching, organ and piano playing, and conducting.
 He is the conductor of Charlton Kings Choral Society and an examiner for ABRSM.
 His editing of some of Holst’s early works has resulted in several first publications and recordings.

 Martin Renshaw, Digitisation and Rebranding Phase 2.
 Martin became a Trustee in 2020 and is responsible for a major ongoing project to embed rebranding as well as digitising the Museum’s collections.
 Previously he worked in IT as a computer programmer and project manager.
 He also undertakes voluntary activities at Cheltenham Bridge Club.